CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 ## Kanban Board for Tracking 📊

 I’m also developing a kanban board feature for tracking goals and progress.
 Currently, a working prototype allows users to drag sub-tasks between columns, providing a visual and interactive way to manage tasks.
+The most interesting part of this feature is the backend functionality taking the AI generated markdown and splitting it into tasks and timelines.
+This relies on the LLM producing consistent markdown formatting making prompting the AI a critical part of the feature.

 <img src="/images/posts/mgc_v1/mgc-ui-3.png" alt="web app ui" title="goal tracker"  />